tc39/notes/meetings/2016-07/jul-26.md

 - Spoke with Kangax about including Test262 in the compat table sites

-LBR: More visibility for Test262
+LEO: More visibility for Test262

 TC: Need help with reviewing contributions